-Safety and Security:

-YOU MUST BRING A LOCK TO SECURE YOUR BELONGINGS IN A LOCKER.
+Safety and Security: PLEASE BRING A LOCK TO SECURE YOUR BELONGINGS IN A LOCKER.
 WEST ORANGE HIGH SCHOOL WILL NOT BE RESPONSIBLE FOR LOST OR STOLEN ITEMS.

-Each student will be able to use a locker during his/her class period.
-At the conclusion of the class, the student must remove their lock and all of their belongings from the locker.
-Since lockers are needed throughout the day, all locks that are not removed from the gym lockers will be cut off and the contents of the locker removed at the conclusion of each period.
+Each student will be able to use a locker during their class period.
+At the conclusion of the class, the student must remove their lock and all their belongings from the locker.
+Since lockers are needed throughout the day, all locks that are not removed from the gym lockers will be cut off and the locker contents removed at the conclusion of each period.
 Students are prohibited from bringing electronic devices into the gymnasium.
 Locks can be purchased at the school store.

-While changing clothes for physical education, both before and after class, a teacher will be posted inside the locker room.
+While changing clothes for physical education is optional, both before and after class, a teacher will be posted inside the locker room.
 Any type of misbehavior in the locker room will not be tolerated.
 Unruly behavior will result in a disciplinary referral.